top of page

 BIO

-"In calligraphy, unlike painting, there is no going back to correct things.
-What is on the paper is there for good, and for this reason, it is called a one-time-only art, as irreversible as time itself." - Yuji Akimoto
+As Yuji Akimoto writes, “In calligraphy, unlike painting, there is no going back to correct things.
+What is on the paper is there for good, and for this reason, it is called a one-time-only art, as irreversible as time itself.”

-With regular trips to the desert, meditation and calligraphy retreats, and studio workshops with Tadashi Haywakawa, Jim continues to explore and evolve the size, range, and depth of his extempore works.
+With regular journeys to the desert, participation in meditation and calligraphy retreats, and ongoing studio workshops with Tadashi Hayakawa, Keo continues to expand the scale, scope, and depth of his extemporaneous works.

 EAST ASIAN CALLIGRAPHY